safari packing guide

 – Shampoo + conditioner travel size.
 Though I have to say, I used the lodge-provided shampoo + conditioner the past couple of Safaris, and my hair and I survived.

-SPF 30+ is a must on Safari.
+SPF 30+ [one I use] is a must on Safari.

 - Lotion as it can be dry air on Safari.
 Our preferred lodges usually offer this but a compact one in your hand luggage may be a good idea.
 I speak from cracked hands experience.
+Vaseline too for around the nose if you are really sensitive.

 - Nail cutter.
 If you are like me and want short nails so they look clean.
 Plus, if you are going to be on Safari for longer than 2 weeks, this may be an overlooked item.